Magisk-Modules-Alt-Repo/BuiltIn-BusyBox/README.md

 ```
 ls -l /system/bin | grep busybox
 ```
-The command will show you all the busybox applets as installed (symlinked to the busybox binary).
+The command will show all the busybox applets as installed (symlinked to the busybox binary).
 Usually, `whois` will be one of them, hence you can try:
 ```
 whois --help
+busybox whois --help
 ```

 #### Source